-Reflects aggregate salary continuation payments due as a result of our termination of Dr. Main's employment without "cause" or Dr. Main's termination of his employment for "good reason."
+Reflects aggregate salary continuation payments due as a result of our termination of Dr. Main's employment

+(4) without "cause" or Dr. Main's termination of his employment for "good reason."
 If Dr. Main's employment had been terminated at the end of a renewal term through notice of non-renewal, the aggregate salary continuation payment for Dr. Main would have been \$178,500.

-- Reflects aggregate salary continuation payments due as a result of our termination of Dr. Zambrowicz's employment without "cause" or Dr. Zambrowicz's termination of his employment for "good reason."
-If Dr. Zambrowicz's employment had been terminated at the end of a renewal term through notice of non-renewal, the aggregate salary continuation payment for Dr. Zambrowicz would have been \$204,000. - (6) Reflects aggregate salary continuation payments due as a result of the termination of Dr. Sands' employment in July 2014. - (7) Reflects a single-sum bonus payment due as a result of our termination of Mr. Coats' employment without "cause" in connection with a "change in control," adjusted to reflect a pro rata amount for 2014. - (8) Reflects single-sum bonus payments due as a result of our termination of the individual's employment without "cause" or the individual's termination of his employment for "good reason." - (9) Reflects a single sum payment of \$290,000 and monthly payments of \$1,846 for a period of 18 months to provide for Dr. Sands' cost of continued benefit coverage under COBRA during such period. - With respect to each individual other than Dr. Sands, based on the closing price of our common stock on the Nasdaq Global Select Market on December 31, 2014 of \$0.9099 per share, less the exercise price payable with respect to the stock options for which vesting would have been accelerated.
+Reflects aggregate salary continuation payments due as a result of our termination of Dr. Zambrowicz's employment without "cause" or Dr. Zambrowicz's termination of his employment for "good reason."
+If Dr.

+- (5) Employment without cause of Dr. Zamorowicz's termination of his employment for good reason.
+If Dr. Zambrowicz's employment had been terminated at the end of a renewal term through notice of non-renewal, the aggregate salary continuation payment for Dr. Zambrowicz would have been \$204,000. - (6) Reflects aggregate salary continuation payments due as a result of the termination of Dr. Sands' employment in July 2014. - (7) Reflects a single-sum bonus payment due as a result of our termination of Mr. Coats' employment without "cause" in connection with a "change in control," adjusted to reflect a pro rata amount for 2014. - (8) Reflects single-sum bonus payments due as a result of our termination of the individual's employment without "cause" or the individual's termination of his employment for "good reason." - (9) Reflects a single sum payment of \$290,000 and monthly payments of \$1,846 for a period of 18 months to provide for Dr. Sands' cost of continued benefit coverage under COBRA during such period.With respect to each individual other than Dr. Sands, based on the closing price of our common stock on the

+(10) Nasdaq Global Select Market on December 31, 2014 of \$0.9099 per share, less the exercise price payable with respect to the stock options for which vesting would have been accelerated.
 The termination of Dr. Sands' employment did not result in acceleration of vesting with respect to any of his then unvested stock options.
-With respect to each individual other than Dr. Sands, based on the closing price of our common stock on the - (11) Nasdaq Global Select Market on December 31, 2014 of \$0.9099 per share.
-The termination of Dr. Sands' employment did not result in acceleration of vesting with respect to any of his then unvested restricted stock units.
-Director Compensation in 2014
+With respect to each individual other than Dr. Sands, based on the closing price of our common stock on the an annual retainer of \$2,500 for service on each committee of the board of directors of which he or she is a member (\$5,000 for service as chairman of any such committee), prorated for any partial year of service;